-Steak dinner lands Japanese leader in hot water for flouting virus rules
+Steak dinner lands Japan’s Suga in hot water for flouting virus rules

 The dinner in Tokyo’s high-end Ginza neighborhood on Monday took place hours after Suga, responding to the surge in virus cases, suspended a subsidy program designed to revive domestic travel.
-Japanese media reported that seven people attended the gathering, including leading members of the ruling Liberal Democratic Party (LDP), a baseball team chairman, an actor and a political critic.
+Japanese media reported that seven people attended, including leading members of the ruling Liberal Democratic Party (LDP), a baseball team chairman, an actor and a political critic.

 Cornered by reporters as he left the venue, LDP secretary general Toshihiro Nikai said that “you can’t eat without taking off a mask,” and insisted the gathering was okay because “everyone was careful.”
 Kyodo News reported that Suga attended another 15-person dinner that night.

-As Japan struggles with the record-breaking third wave, Suga’s approval ratings have slumped from more than 60 percent in September, after he took Japan’s top job from Shinzo Abe, to about 40 percent in polls this month.
+As Japan struggles with the pandemic’s resurgence, Suga’s approval ratings have slumped from more than 60 percent in September, after he took Japan’s top job from Shinzo Abe, to about 40 percent this month.

 His performance is raising questions about his political acumen.
-Critics of Suga, 72, charge that, despite eight years as chief government spokesman, he is a poor communicator who has failed to explain himself well in parliament or connect with ordinary voters as they struggle through the pandemic and recession.
+Critics of Suga charge that, despite eight years as chief government spokesman, he is a poor communicator who has failed to explain himself in parliament or connect with ordinary voters as they struggle through the pandemic and recession.

-His stiff performance at a news conference this month invited unfavorable comparisons on social media with German Chancellor Angela Merkel’s passionate pre-Christmas speech.
+The 72-year-old’s stiff display at a news conference this month invited unfavorable comparisons on social media with German Chancellor Angela Merkel’s passionate pre-Christmas speech.

-The Mainichi newspaper said Suga’s belated decision this week to suspend the subsidies showed the government’s “utter coronavirus failure.”
+The Mainichi newspaper said Suga’s belated decision this week to suspend the travel subsidies showed the government’s “utter coronavirus failure.”

 The Japanese leader is far from the first official to be caught flouting their own pandemic advice; British government adviser Dominic Cummings and California Gov. Gavin Newsom (D) were among those caught violating restrictions.